kuzzleio/kuzzle/docs/API.AMQP.md

   clientId: <Unique session ID>,

   /*
-  Optionnal: Kuzzle will forward this field in its response, allowing you to easily identify which query generated the response you got.
+  Optional: Kuzzle will forward this field in its response, allowing you to easily identify which query generated the response you got.
   */
   requestId: <Unique query ID>,